jppatel1/in-quiz-questions/microsoft-power-point/microsoft-power-point-quiz.md

 -----------------------------
-#### Q18.
-If you want to create an organizational chart, which SmartArt category works best?

-    Pyramid
-    Relationship
-    Hierarchy
-    Matrix

-#### Q19.
+#### Q20.
 When printing multiple handouts, which option will group multipage documents together and make them easier to distribute?

     Print on Both Sides
     Uncollated